Suunto EON Steel Dive Computer Review

 Suunto has created its mobile application that is available on both iOS and Android devices.
 The Movescount mobile app allows you to quickly transfer your dives to the online log without the need for wires.
 The Bluetooth integration on the EON Steel is a great feature you would expect from a high-end dive computer like this.

-There is no freediving mode on the Suunto EON Steel.
+There is no freediving mode on this scuba computer.
 The lack of a freediving feature is surprising, considering how in-depth Suunto’s programming is on this dive computer.
 The ability to turn off notifications would also be helpful.
 The sheer abundance of alarms on this dive computer is a little cumbersome.
 Turning some of them off would be a great feature.

 - Multiple Gas Mixes (Air, Nitrox, Trimix)